Have Your Say

 Towards the end of each term we will ask you to (anonymously) complete Module Feedback Questionnaires on each of the modules you took.
 The responses are analysed and the findings are discussed at SSCC and DTC meetings.

-Questionnaires are also sent out to all students at the end of their programme and the issues raised there are discussed at the Departmental Teaching Committee and the DSSCC.
+Questionnaires are also sent out to all students at the end of their programme and the issues raised there are discussed at the DTC and the SSCC.

 Annual Student Experience Review (ASER)

 UCL departments review their teaching and student arrangements on an annual basis, so that they can check that programmes, modules and student-facing arrangements are running well, and take action where necessary.
-The process involves feedback from our students, the NSS, staff and External Examiners.
-The resulting reports (the ASER - Annual Student Experience Review) are discussed at our DSSCC and Departmental Teaching Committee meetings.
-ASER reports relating to 2014/15 will be available here once approved by UCL
+The process involves feedback from our students (individually and via UCL and national surveys), staff and external examiners.
+The resulting reports (the ASER - Annual Student Experience Review) are discussed at our SSCC and DTC meetings.